 (a) Must avoid spilling sewage or septage during pumping, cleaning, or transport and must immediately clean up any spill and disinfect the spill area.

-(b) Must dispose of septage and sewage only in disposal facilities approved by the department.
+(b) Must dispose of septage and sewage only in disposal facilities approved by DEQ.

 (c) At all times during pumping, transport, or disposal of septage, must possess origin-destination records for sewage disposal services rendered.

 (d) Must maintain on file for at least 3 years complete origin-destination records for sewage disposal services rendered.
-The records must be made available for review upon the request of the department.
+The records must be made available for review upon the request of DEQ.
 Origin-destination records must include the following information for each pumping, transport, and disposal occurrence:

 (A) Source of septage, including name and address;